Apartment Community FAQs

 Voucher Waitlist FAQs

-There is currently a 5 year wait for all housing assistance for one-bedroom and four-bedroom apartments.
-Your time on the waitlist will vary depending on the program you have applied for, the size of apartment that you need, your date of application and other eligibility.
+Your time on the waiting list will vary depending on the program you have applied for, the size of apartment you need, your date of application, and other eligibility criteria.

 There is a place on the application for you to let us know that you will need some type of accommodation for your disability.
 You should also ask for a Reasonable Accommodation Request Form so that we can better understand exactly what your needs will be.